Bury F.C.: History

-Formation and early years (1885–1895)
+Formation and early years: 1885–1895

 Bury Football Club was founded on 24 April 1885 after Aiden Arrowsmith, a local enthusiast, had brokered two meetings between church teams Bury Wesleyans and Bury Unitarians at the Waggon & Horses Hotel and the Old White Horse Hotel.
 It was agreed from the outset that the team should be professional.
 The FA had recently legitimised professionalism but it was still a controversial topic.
 Ahead of the 1885–86 season, the club leased a plot of land on Gigg Lane from the Earl of Derby's estate.
 On 12 September 1885, the first match played there was a friendly against a team from Wigan and Bury won 4–3.

 The club first entered the FA Cup in 1887–88 and were drawn to play Blackburn Rovers away from home in the first round.
 They travelled to Ewood Park but scratched before the game.
 The two teams played a friendly match instead, which Bury lost heavily by 10–0.
 Some sources, including the Rec.Sport.Soccer Statistics Foundation (RSSSF), have recorded the friendly as a first-round FA Cup tie.
 The Football Association, however, lists the result as a walkover by Blackburn, recognising that Bury withdrew from the competition.
 This is confirmed by the Lancashire Evening Post's evening edition of the same day, which reported that "Bury scratched before the match, and played an ordinary game".
 Bury FC do not include the tie in their complete FA Cup record.

 Bury were founder members of the Lancashire League in 1889, finishing as runners-up in the inaugural 1889–90 competition.
 They won the championship the next two seasons.
 In 1891–92, Bury were Lancashire Cup winners for the first time, and they have won this competition a total of eleven times, most recently in 2017–18.
-The club's nickname—"The Shakers"—was first used at the 1892 Lancashire Cup final against Everton.
+The club's nickname—"The Shakers"—was first used at the 1892 Lancashire Cup final against Blackburn Rovers.
 Before the match, J. T. Ingham, the club's chairman manager, reportedly inspired the players by saying: "We shall shake 'em!
 In fact, we are the Shakers".
 His words were popularised by the media and the club subsequently adopted the term as their official nickname.
 Also in 1891–92, Bury contested an FA Cup tie for the first time when they defeated Witton and Heywood Central before losing to Blackpool after a replay in the third qualifying round.

 In 1894, the club was elected to the Football League.
 In their first season, 1894–95, they won the Second Division title by a nine-point margin and beat Liverpool, the First Division's bottom club, in the test match to gain promotion.